kellymears/netlify-plugin-discord/README.md

 ## Configuration

-You can either install the plugin through the netlify plugin directory or by installing as a package and adding the plugin to your `netlify.toml`.
+Add the plugin to your build config file (`netlify.toml`)

 ```toml
 [[plugins]]
   package = "netlify-plugin-discord"
 ```

-Once installed, add the discord webhook url as a netlify environment variable with the name `DISCORD_WEBHOOK_URL`.
+Once installed, add the discord webhook url as a environment variable with the name `DISCORD_WEBHOOK_URL`.

 Happy building!